7be/PMsa/Manual/manual.md

 The vane closes a connect for every turn of the rotor.
 Therefore this can be used as an external interrupt source.
 We configure the Pin as pull up and issue the interrupt on every falling edge (rising edge would be possible as well).
 From the interrupts and the turns we can then calculate the wind speed.
-To average the wind speed we biuld a ring buffer and average it for 10 interrupts.
+To average the wind speed we built a ring buffer and average it for 10 interrupts.
 We do this because for higher wind speed the number of milliseconds between to interrupts is very low.
 Therefore we assume a higher error.
 This might need further investigation, but we neither had the time nor the resources.
 This also is not too important as the wind speed fluctuates anyways.
 ```